Dick Zimmer: New Jersey Senate (1987–91)

-U.S. House of Representatives
+U.S. House of Representatives (1990–97)

-In 1990, Zimmer ran for the United States House of Representatives for the 12th District, then encompassing parts of Hunterdon, Mercer, Somerset, Morris and Warren counties.
-The seat was open after six-term incumbent Jim Courter decided to not seek reelection after unsuccessfully running for Governor of New Jersey the previous year.
-In the Republican primary, Zimmer defeated Assemblyman Rodney Frelinghuysen, the early favorite, and Phil McConkey, former wide receiver for the New York Giants.
-In the general election he defeated Marguerite Chandler, a businesswoman from Somerset County, by a margin of 66 to 34 percent.
+In 1990, Zimmer made his second campaign for the United States House of Representatives from New Jersey's 12th district after Jim Courter decided not to seek re-election.
+In the Republican primary, Zimmer defeated former New York Giants wide receiver Phil McConkey and assemblyman Rodney Frelinghuysen.
+In the general election, he defeated Democratic businesswoman Marguerite Chandler by a margin of 66 to 34 percent.
+After his district was redrawn to stretch across Central Jersey to Monmouth County, Zimmer was re-elected in 1992 and 1994.

-Zimmer served three terms in the House, winning reelection in 1992 and 1994.
-As a Congressman, Zimmer is best known for writing Megan's Law (U.S. Public Law 104–145), which requires notification when a convicted sex offender moves into a residential area.
-It was named after Megan Kanka, a New Jersey resident who was raped and murdered by convicted sex offender Jesse Timmendequas.
-He also introduced "no-frills" prison legislation, requiring the elimination of luxurious prison conditions.
+Zimmer was best known for writing Megan's Law (U.S. Public Law 104–145), which requires notification when a convicted sex offender moves into a residential area.
+It was named after Megan Kanka, a seven-year-old New Jersey resident who was raped and murdered by her neighbor, who was a convicted sex offender.
+He also unsuccessfully introduced the No Frills Prison bill, requiring the elimination of luxurious prison conditions.

 As a member of the Ways and Means Committee, he sought the elimination of wasteful spending and undue taxation.
 He was ranked the most fiscally conservative member of the United States Congress three times by the National Taxpayers Union and was designated a Taxpayer Hero by Citizens Against Government Waste every year he was in office.
+He also advocated for urban enterprise zone legislation, the decriminalization of some drugs, a single-payer national health program modeled on the Canadian system, and personal savings plans for health insurance.

 Zimmer was also a member of the Committee on Science, Space and Technology and the Committee on Government Operations.
-As a member of the Environment Subcommittee, he introduced environmental risk-assessment legislation later incorporated in the 1996 amendments to the Safe Drinking Water Act.
+As a member of the Environment Subcommittee, he introduced environmental risk-assessment legislation later incorporated in the 1996 amendments to the Safe Drinking Water Act and opposed offshore drilling.